 These accounts use Instagram Direct Messaging or apps like Telegram to post their content in.
 The account manager will like and comment on posts made in the group and in return, other members of the group then head to their post and like and comment (usually without reading the caption which is often a dead giveaway).

-If you’re looking for CPA / Sales / Lead Aquisition from an influencer and catch these strange comments, add them to your cut list, they aren’t worth your time.
+If you’re looking for CPA / Sales / Lead Acquisition from an influencer and catch these strange comments, add them to your cut list, they aren’t worth your time.

 How to approach them.

-You’ve done weeding through the list and you have clear intentions on a measurable goal, now comes the part that most people hate, the action!
-Yes, you actually have to reach out to them and let them know you want to work with them.
+You’ve done weeding through the list of influencers, and you have clear intentions on a measurable goal.
+Now comes the part that most people hate, the action!
+Yes, you actually have to reach out to influencers and let them know you want to work with them.
 Don’t be scared!

 Most of the time, professional Influencers will have an email link or a link to their site where you can contact them for collaboration.
 That’s a good sign!
 That means they are taking their new media power seriously and want to capitalize on it!

-DO NOT PITCH THEM IN A COMMENT!
-I lost count of how many times someone, or most likely an automated bot, will pitch someone in the comments of Instagram or Youtube.
+DO NOT PITCH INFLUENCERS IN A COMMENT!
+I lost count of how many times someone, or most likely an automated bot, will pitch an influencer in the comments of Instagram or Youtube.
 Most of the time it’s this happens when bots are activated because of a certain Hashtag or Keyword the Influencer used.
 “Hey there beautiful, come rep my junk and you can make millions!?????” …has this worked since the second day Instagram was a thing?
 Blows my mind.

 Any influencer worth working with should have no problem handing over metrics and data to you.
 On Instagram, they should most likely have a business account so they can see their interactions and on Youtube, the analytics are baked right into their channel!
 The same goes for Twitter and Facebook Pages… Show me the Data!